-Whether it’s Amazon’s smart “Go” stores, futuristic mirrors, or “smart” supply chain management, the most innovative tools at retailers’ disposal will rely on 5G’s new standard of performance to operate.
+Whether it’s Amazon’s smart “Go” stores, futuristic mirrors or “smart” supply chain management, the most innovative tools at retailers’ disposal will rely on 5G’s new standard of performance in order to operate.

 With 5G as the foundation, retailers can bring their business into a tech-forward space that benefits both themselves and their customers.

 What is 5G?

 What is 5G and how is it different from 4G?
 5G is the next iteration of mobile network advancement.
 4G was rolled out in 2012 and was built to accommodate streaming video, high-resolution content and a seamless experience using mobile apps.
 5G will unlock new potential through the enhancement of three factors:

 - Speed that’s 10x faster (imagine downloading an HD movie in seconds instead of minutes).

 - Capacity that enables the connection of more devices in the same network (think smart cities with interconnected traffic lights and trash cans).

 - Ultra-low latency – the time it takes to collect, analyze and act on data – which could greatly help technology such as autonomous vehicles.